 Clinton Lifts Yugoslavia Sanctions

-``The victory of freedom in Serbia is one of the most hopeful developments in Europe since the fall of the Berlin Wall,'' the president said. ``It ended a dictatorship and it can liberate an entire region from the nagging fear that ethnic differences can again be exploited to start wars and shift borders.''
+``The victory of freedom in Serbia is one of the most hopeful developments in Europe since the fall of the Berlin Wall,″ the president said on Friday. ``It ended a dictatorship and it can liberate an entire region from the nagging fear that ethnic differences can again be exploited to start wars and shift borders.″

-``The removal of these sanctions is a first step to ending Sebia's isolation,'' Clinton said in a written statement.
+``The removal of these sanctions is a first step to ending Serbia’s isolation,″ Clinton said in a written statement.

-Announcing the easing of penalties, Clinton said the United States has ``a strong interest in supporting Yugoslavia's newly-elected leaders as they work to build a truly democratic society.''
+``We have a strong interest in supporting Yugoslavia’s newly elected leaders as they work to build a truly democratic society,″ Clinton said.